Ash Street Improvements Project

 having a document for the public that does not have a key to explain what different symbols, etc mean is rather useless.

-carolrogers almost 2 years ago
+carolrogers over 2 years ago

 Hello.
 I see the comments re: the holes in the street and have been informed of your response.
 I am finding the response inadequate.
 If there are not useable sidewalks for persons with disabilities, and the bike lane is their only option for relatively safe mobility throughout the community, making those roadways impassable is infringing on their rights for public accessibility.
 I would ask that if you have not already, that you reach out to the City's ADA Coordinator, Adam Kruse, for his input on how to make sure this does not continue, is not repeated and is immediately corrected.
 I would also invite you to attend the City's Disabilities Commission meeting scheduled the 2nd Thursday of each month, beginning at 3:00pm in the Council Chambers.
 Please do provide an update from the responsible parties when this issue has been resolved.
 Thank you.

-JacqueS almost 2 years ago
+JacqueS over 2 years ago

 To Dawn Zeterberg - I have sent you an email about the hole issue.